 When we look around at our fallen world, it often appears that God has lost control.
 It seems as if God is far away and distant, neglecting to answer our prayers.
 We readily see the sinfulness of man.
-We are constatly reminded of brokenness, inside others, as well as, in ourselves.
+We are constantly reminded of brokenness, inside others, as well as, in ourselves.
 It begs the question…Where in the world is God?
-Has He left us to our own demise?
+Is God in control?
+Of, has He left us to our demise?

-The LORD has established His throne in the heavens; And His sovereignty rules over all (Psalm 103:19).
+The LORD has established His throne in the heavens, And His sovereignty rules over all (Psalm 103:19).
 But our God is in the heavens; He does whatever He pleases (Psalm 115:3).
-For I know that the LORD is great, And that our Lord is above all gods.
-Whatever the LORD pleases, He does, In heaven and in earth, in the seas and in all deeps (Psalm 135:5-6).
+For I know that the LORD is great And that our Lord is above all gods.
+Whatever the LORD pleases, He does, In heaven and the earth, in the seas and all deeps (Psalm 135:5-6).

-Maybe the best place for us to begin is by backing up a step in order to define what sovereignty is…
+Maybe the best place for us to begin is by backing up a step to define what sovereignty is…

 God’s Word expressly declares: ‘My counsel shall stand, and I will do all My pleasure’ (Isa.
 46:10); ‘He doeth according to His will in the army of heaven, and the inhabitants of the earth: and none can stay His hand’ (Dan.
 4:34).

 We seem to be fine with God’s sovereignty as long as things are going our way.
 But as soon the rubber hits the road, look out…we begin to flounder.
 We allow the Enemy to waltz right in and pose the question: “Do you believe what God says?”
 It becomes a matter of trust.
 Will we believe what God has to say or take matters into our own hands?
 The crux of the issue becomes who reigns sovereign in our own lives…God Almighty or ourselves?